Leases, licences and permits to occupy

 Dividing fence agreement

-If an existing property fence is to be used as a boundary fence for the permit to occupy and you do not own the fence, you must submit a written agreement signed by you and the fence owner detailing agreed conditions about the maintenance of the fence.
+If an existing property fence is to be used as a boundary fence for the permit to occupy and you do not own the fence, you must submit a written agreement signed by you and the fence owner with the application for a permit to occupy, detailing agreed conditions about the maintenance of the fence.
 This agreement must be submitted before we can issue the permit to occupy.

 Water licence for pumps, bores and wells